Philly Muralist Pete Smith’s 90-Day Feat

 The Artist Created 90 Portrait Studies in 90 Days

-We all have our destinies to fulfill and it got to come out.
-Pete Smith, 65, a veteran of every sort of excessive outcome that our generation imposed on itself (enough said)–definitely a learned old hippie, he–is fulfilling his destiny quite nicely, thank you very much…and it got to come out.
+Pete Smith, 65, a veteran of every sort of excessive outcome that our generation imposed on itself (enough said)–definitely a learned old hippie, he–is fulfilling his destiny quite nicely, thank you very much.
+I can almost hear the great Detroit bluesman John Lee Hooker sing in his 1948 classic, “Boogie Chillen,” It got to come out.

 Smith’s recent achievement–90 portrait studies painted in 90 days–is being exhibited at a Bryn Mawr gallery and has been warmly received on social media.
 The feather in his cap is worn with a bit of irony, considering that the impetus for doing the portraits was based more on therapy and less on ambition.
 Smith: